Cloning of Tables In Teradata

 Don’t fall into the primary index trap

-Here is an example where the primary index definition is omitted.
-Teradata will choose A to be the non-unique primary index of the clone table:
+An example of an omitted primary index definition results in Teradata selecting A as the non-unique primary index for the clone table.

 CREATE TABLE <TABLENAME> AS (SELECT A,B FROM <TABLE_1> WITH DATA;